-A help guide for users of version three of the BBC News app, on Android devices.
+A help guide for users of the BBC News app, on Android devices.

 What's new in the BBC News app?

 The new version of the app brings a richer and more personalised experience of our news content.
 You will find: